Bloc/portfolio-iro/_posts/2017-07-04-Brick-by-Brick-&-Bloc-by-Bloc.md

 published: true
 ---

-My journey to becoming a web developer is a winding one that took me from hard sciences to foreign languages and back and from Wisconsin to Europe and back!
+My journey to becoming a web developer is a winding one that took me from hard sciences to foreign languages and back; from Wisconsin to Europe and back!
 Bloc has allowed me to refocus my efforts and get pointed in the direction of a long and successful career in web development.

 ---